VA Loan Benefits: Avoid PMI Costs With a VA Loan

 Many types of loans—both private and government-backed mortgages—require PMI.
 And even the types of loan that don’t have PMI typically require some other type of mortgage insurance.

-Regardless of which type of loan you apply for, you’re likely going to have to pay some kind of fee or PMI that will reduce the lender’s level of risk—meaning the funding fee for VA loans and pmi requirements serve a similar purpose.
-However, the rates or cost may be lower for other types of mortgages such as VA loans and FHA loans.
+Regardless of which type of loan you apply for, you’re likely going to have to pay some kind of fee or PMI that will reduce the lender’s level of risk—meaning the funding fee for VA loans and PMI requirements serve a similar purpose.
+However, paying a one-time VA funding fee tends to be less expensive than potentially making years of PMI payments.
+You can use our VA loan calculator to figure out how much you can save when you’re not making monthly PMI payments.

 Typical PMI Costs

-Typically, PMI is between 0.5% to 1% of your total loan.
+Typically, PMI is between 0.5% to 2% of your total loan amount.
 Let’s take a look at how this would be applied to your mortgage loan.

 For example, let’s say you have a $300,000 mortgage loan.
 With PMI of 1%, that would be $3,000 per year.
 When broken down into 12 months (and added to your monthly mortgage payment) this would be an additional $250 per month.